 |Most of the IKEA product range is available||Many devices (still) have problems with the true-to-scale representation of the furniture|

 |Great help in planning your own rooms||Consumes a lot of battery power|

 The Augment augmented reality app has already been downloaded over 2.5 million times – and with good reason: The application from the Paris-based company of the same name is aimed at all online retailers who want to make their product range virtually “testable” but do not have the necessary technical resources and funds to develop and offer an independent AR app.
 Augment enables them to generate 3D models of their own products (from 2D templates) and to list them in a database.
 If they want to present their products later, the virtual counterparts offer the perfect basis for this.
 However, this is not free of charge: The costs for the "BUSINESS" plans available start at approx. £8 (€9) per month.

 If you already have your own app for online sales, you can also integrate the Augment AR technology into this app thanks to the embeddable SDK (Software Development Kit).
 Buyers can then view the 3D models directly in the shop.
 In addition, the virtual product range can be listed in the 3D hub.
 This means it can also be found and tested using Augment’s search function – similar to IKEA Place.
 However, both options require you to purchase one of the more expensive “ECOMMERCE” plans, which start at a monthly cost of approx. £75 (€89).
-Anyone who wants to take a look at the augmented reality app, which is free of charge in and of itself, can find the versions for iOS and for Android in the respective stores.
+Anyone who wants to take a look at the augmented reality app, which is free of charge in and of itself, can find the versions for iOS in the respective store.

 |AR app for retailers and customers||High monthly costs for retailer features|

 |3D hub with products from various suppliers is available to purchasers free of charge||Placing and positioning/rotating the virtual objects in the app can be difficult|